JoshuvaGeorge03/my-learning-of-datastructures/README.md

 -> In stack data structure, every operation done on the top of the stack, and we only have control over the top of the stack and not on anything else.

-ex: finding brackets and braces matching in a syntax. and tower of hanoi games.
+ex: finding brackets and braces matching in a syntax. and tower of hanoi games. depth first traversal.

+### Queue
+-> Queue is a linear data structure, which simulates a relad world queue using tow function namely enqueue, dequeue.

+-> enqueue also called offering, adding to the back of the queue.

+-> dequeue also called polling, removing from front of the queue.

+-> In this data structure, operation are performed on the both end of the stack.

+-> This also called FIFO (First In First Out)

+ex: web server serving web request can implement a queue to process req as it comes. breadth first traversal.